Billing & Insurance

-After the insurance is verified and the financial responsibility has been explained, the care coordinator will set up a meeting with an advanced practice provider (nurse practitioner or physician assistant) who will go over all the information related to your specific treatment.
-This education session will cover risks and benefits of the medication, signing the consent for treatment, potential side effects, things to look out for as well as when and how to contact the office.
-A physician in available 24 hours a day, seven days a week.
+After the insurance is verified and the financial responsibility has been explained, the care coordinator will set up a meeting with an advanced practice provider (APP), which is a nurse practitioner or physician assistant.
+The APP will go over all the information related to your specific treatment.
+This education session will cover risks and benefits of the medication, signing the consent for treatment, potential side effects and things to look out for, as well as when and how to contact the office.
+A physician is available 24 hours a day, seven days a week.

 What if I don’t feel well?

 Please call your nurse and ask for direction.
-She will be able to talk with the doctor and determine if you should come into the office to be seen, come for hydration or if additional medication should be called in to your pharmacy.
-We recognize that there are times a hospital admission is needed… but our goal is to treat you at home whenever possible.
+She will be able to talk with the doctor and determine if you should come into the office to be seen or receive hydration or if additional medication should be called in to your pharmacy.
+We recognize that there are times a hospital admission is needed, but our goal is to treat you at home whenever possible.

 What can I bring for my treatment and what is it like?